silnrsi/grcompiler/grcompiler/trunk/installer/readme.txt

 * The Graphite compiler may occasionally give spurious warnings about inconsistent or inappropriate glyph attribute types.
 These may usually be safely ignored.

 * There is an obscure bug with embedded tables and passes.
 Workaround: avoid embedding passes in other passes.

+* If you try to compile a GDL program that does not exist, you may get a very unhelpful error message.